Koken-Community-Support/OxyGen-Slideshow/README.md

 ## Changelog

 ### 1.1
-Abandonded using custom divs for the slideshow.
+* Abandonded using custom divs for the slideshow.

-Instead we are now using the same as the core slideshows: `<figure>` `<figcaption>` this way we get to re-use the themes built in classes.
+* Instead we are now using the same as the core slideshows: `<figure>` `<figcaption>` this way we get to re-use the themes built in classes.
 But still be able to set unciqe styles to each slideshow.
+* Navigation buttons now fades out if no mouse movement is detected, and fades in again as soon as visitor moves the mouse.

 ### 1.0
-Forked bigflannel-Slideshow-Embed and tweeked it a bit more to "our liking".
+* Forked bigflannel-Slideshow-Embed and tweeked it a bit more to "our liking".

-It is mostly the same plugin as before with small changes to the UX that we find making a better experience for the end user and admin.
+* It is mostly the same plugin as before with small changes to the UX that we find making a better experience for the end user and admin.

 * Slideshows auto play, as you would expect, since this is the default state for the built in slideshows.
 * Click on a slideshow image opens up in lightbox view instead of advancing the slideshow.